mohimanilab/MASSTplus/instructions.md

 ./masst_plus analog index [OPTIONS] -d <DIR> -s <PATHS>...
 ```

+Similarly, feel free to leave out `[OPTIONS]` and MASST+ will use default parameters.

-Where possible `[OPTIONS]` are as follows.
-Similar to exact index, `--peak-tol` will be fixed for index, though `--pepmass-tol` is not an option here.
+For advanced use,  `[OPTIONS]` are as follows.
+Similar to exact indexes, `--peak-tol` will be fixed for the index, though `--pepmass-tol` is not an option here.
+This is because `--pepmass-tol` will be set to a very large number (`9999.99`) to enable shifted matches.
 Flags under `Spectra` will be applied to preprocess the provided spectra files before they are added to the index, so they cannot be undone.

 <details>
 <summary>Available options</summary>